 Lisa Pollock Mumme is an MA student in musicology.
 She holds a BA in Music with an emphasis in Vocal Performance from Cedarville University.
 She is currently doing research in nineteenth and twentieth century music, focusing specifically on opera and film music.
 Lisa is especially interested in how questions of political and social power affect music making.
 In her work on nineteenth century Mexican opera, Lisa examined how non-European singers were figured as divas.
 Her thesis work investigates film music in the Mad Max franchise with specific attention to how industry practices affect narrative and musical content and how gender is musically depicted in action-heavy narratives.

 Hang Nguyen is a PhD student in Musicology.
 She holds a BA in Music from Monmouth College and a MM in Musicology from Texas Tech University.
 Her research interests include the 19th Century, Frederic Chopin, and classical music in the mass media.
-Hang is currently writing a dissertation about orchestras’ use of social media to reach younger audiences.
+Hang is currently writing a dissertation about orchestras’ and opera companies’ use of social media, including Twitter and Facebook Live.
 In her spare time, Hang enjoys billiards, dancing games (the Dance Central series for Xbox/Kinect in particular), and singing karaoke with friends.

 Arthur Scoleri is an MA student in musicology.
 He holds a BM in Flute Performance from Southern Illinois University Carbondale.
 His primary research interests include gender and queer theory, semiotics, Baroque opera, and the cultural significance of vaporwave and other historical “re-imaginations” in music.
 In his spare time, Arthur enjoys hiking, rolling sushi, and listening to electronic dance music.